SALE RESULTS

 Contact the Pictures Department for further information | pictures@olympiaauctions.com | + 44 (0) 20 7806 5541

-A biannual online auction of paintings, works on paper and sculpture from a wide range of categories and works spanning hundreds of years.
-An auction to appeal to all tastes comprising a vast array of subject matter with very attractive 'middle-market' estimates.
+Our biannual online auction of paintings, works on paper and sculpture offers a wide range of categories and works from the 17th century to the present day.
+Designed to appeal to all tastes, it comprises a vast array of subject matter with very attractive 'middle-market' estimates with many lots offered without reserve.

 Contact the Pictures Department for further information | pictures@olympiaauctions.com | +44 (0)20 7806 5541